dodomarg/eran-portfolio/README.md

 |![](img/RGB_nightlight_internal.jpg "Internals")|![](img/RGB_night_light_mocup.jpg "Mockup")|![](img/RGB_nightlights.jpg "Finished product")|

 **What?**
-* Create an awesome gift for my 2 & 5 year old nice
+* Create an awesome gift for my 2 & 5 year old nieces
-* A night light suitable for a toddler to operate
+* A easy to operate
 * Interactive light color and intensity control
 * A rustic design

 **How?**
-* Arduino, WS2812B led's and 3.3v to 5v logic level shifter.
+* Arduino, WS2812B led's and 3.3v to 5v logic level shifter
-* Linear and Rotational potentiometers for control in HSL pallet controlling hue and luminance.
+* Linear and Rotational potentiometers for control in HSL pallet controlling hue and luminance
-* Hand made woden enclosure and hand engraved plexiglass.
+* Hand made woden enclosure and hand engraved plexiglass

 **Results**
 * Best uncle of 2021 award!